capr/blag/README.md

 ## Why Lua has no library ecosystem

 Alright, it's time to bash on my favorite language a little bit.
-Specifically the problem of libraries because Lua doesn't have many good ones and because it's a common ritual to address the issue every year on the Lua mailing list and then do absolutely nothing about it, a tradition that goes back many years on that list.
-Can we do something about it?
+Specifically the problem of libraries because Lua doesn't have many good ones and because it's a common ritual for someone to raise the issue on the Lua mailing list once a year and then nothing is done about it, a tradition that goes back many years on that list.
+Can we do something about that?
 [Read more](https://github.com/capr/blog/issues/1)

 ### Dec 7, 2019